Prybrt06/Attender/README.md

 # Attender Project

-Attender is a project that consists of a backend and a frontend.
-The backend is responsible for running the server, while the frontend is built using Flutter and allows you to run the app.
+Attender is a flutter app which can be used by the student of any college to maintain their attendance record efficiently.

 ## Prerequisites